ted-tanner/entries-backend/Readme.md

 ### Client

-* Currency should be specified on each budget
+* Currency should be specified on each budget, default currency in user_preferences
 * The client needs to be prepared for a category to be deleted.
 Entries will still have a reference to the deleted categories, so check for the category tombstone and handle the case where the category doesn't exist.
 * Make invites/requests separate from regular notifications (like a separate section of the notifications view on the client).
 Then, pull notifications but also pull invites.
 * Premium user status is only verified client-side